njmittet/kafka-workshop/README.md

 # kafka-workshop

+This repository contains:

-A `docker-compose` project that exposes Apache Kafka on port 9092 and provides a wrapper configuration around the [edenhill/kcat](https://github.com/edenhill/kcat) Docker image.
+- A `docker-compose` project that exposes Apache Kafka on port 9092 and provides a wrapper configuration around the [edenhill/kcat](https://github.com/edenhill/kcat) Docker image.
+- Example applications written in dotnet, Java and Kotlin.

-This repository is created for a [miles.no](https://www.miles.no) Kafka Workshop, but should be valuable for everyone that wants to check out Apache Kafka.
+The repository is created for an internal [miles.no](https://www.miles.no) Kafka Workshop, but should be valuable for everyone that wants to check out Apache Kafka.

 ## Requirements